 A cropped version of the photo of Pinkerton, Lincoln, and McClernand.
 Full image below.

 Following the onset of the Civil War in 1861, President Abraham Lincoln appointed Allan Pinkerton, the famed detective and founder of Pinkerton’s National Detective Agency, Chief of the Secret Service.
-Pinkerton, who went by the nom de guerre Major E. J. Allen, was tasked to set up and supervise intelligence operations.
-Subsequently, Pinkerton organized the United States’ first Secret Service Division under the guidance of General George B. “Little Mac” McClellan, who was the Commander of the Army of the Potomac at the time.
+Pinkerton, who went by the nom de guerre Major E. J. Allen, was tasked to set up and supervise Union intelligence operations.
+Subsequently, Pinkerton organized the United States’ first Secret Service Division under the guidance of General George B. “Little Mac” McClellan, the Commander of the Army of the Potomac at the time.

 In a letter to his brother, Robert Pinkerton, regarding one of the most famous photographs of President Lincoln, William Pinkerton recalled, “While visiting the army in general, Mr. Lincoln called at our camp to see father and renew the old acquaintance which had existed between them.
 Mr. Alexander Gardner, the official photographer of the Army of the Potomac, was attached to the Secret Service Division, and seeing a good opportunity to take a picture, fixed up a plate and then told President Lincoln he would like to make a sitting of him, meaning to take him alone.”